RJRuhan/Font-Group-System-Backend/README.md

     ```bash
     php -S localhost:8000 api.php
     ```
-3. Access the application at `http://localhost:8000`.
+3. The backend will be listening on `http://localhost:8000`.